threapchills/AfrikanTarot/README.md

 The server hosts the static files and proxies requests to the OpenAI API.
 Visit `http://localhost:3000` in your browser to use the app.
 This project requires **Node.js 18 or later** because it relies on the built-in `fetch` API.

+On first run the server creates a `tarot.db` SQLite database and populates it with card interpretations from `assets/interpretations.json`.
+If you modify that file, delete `tarot.db` before restarting the server so it can be regenerated.
+The file is generated automatically and should not be committed to version control.

 You can deploy to any service that runs Node (for example Render or Vercel).
 Set the environment variable `OPENAI_API_KEY` and use `node server.js` as the start command.